 But that's where the similarities ended.While modern heater cores are always rectangular, many early designs were very... let's just call them "creative."
 General Motors cars in the 1950s often had round heaters under the front seat to warm their occupants.
 Many British cars also had round heaters.
-Dodge had many U-shaped heaters, while their parent company had two heaters, held together by a bracket in most Chrysler products of the day.
+Dodge had many U-shaped heaters, while their parent company often had two heaters, held together by a bracket in most units with factory A/C.

 A major problem with these heaters is that there are very few artisans left in the repair industry who are capable — and patient — enough to perform the necessary repairs on some of these classics.
 They are few and far between, but there is definitely one on Long Island!
 Bill Carberry of Classic Heaters has been successfully repairing and recoring these crazy-looking heaters for decades.

 Each one of these jobs is special and built by hand.
-If your antique car or truck has a heater core that needs to be replaced, call us at 516-293-2175 for an estimate (if possible, have your heater, along with a ruler and pencil ready when you call)!
+If your antique car or truck has a heater core that needs to be replaced, call us at 516-293-2175 for an estimate.
+You may need to have your heater, along with a ruler and pencil ready when you call!